 • Ductwork quality and age.

-• How many windows your home has and the style, because large or picture windows may be more inefficient.
+• How many windows you have and the style, as large or picture windows may be lower efficiency.

 • Insulation quality and thickness.